 The Art of Racing in the Rain – Garth Stein

-A story told from a dog’s PoV, but what a dog!
+A beautiful story told from a dog’s PoV, and what a dog!
 Wise and loving, he learns from the people in his life and the TV when it’s left on.
 A truly inspirational book about relationships and misunderstandings.
 Be warned, along with heart warming stuff there is death and destruction.

 Submitted for May’s literary prompt #Book Matters, follow the link to find other book recommendations